 (THE MAJESTY OF GOD AND THE DIGNITY OF MAN)

 David in Psalm 8 offers some wonderful insights into the answers to these questions and many others.
-David might not have written this Psalm when he was a lowly shepherd boy attending his sheep out on the open fields of Israel but he would have looked up into the great night sky and thought of his God who he believed made it all and marveled at its majestic beauty.
+David might not have written this Psalm when he was a lowly shepherd boy attending his sheep out on the open fields of Israel but in those early days of his life he would have looked up into the great night sky and thought of his God who he believed made it all and marvelled at its majestic beauty.

 David spent many nights out in the fields of Judah and would have seen in the sky a mass of stars lighting up the night sky and striking his eye with wonder and delight.
 David believed in God and therefore the wonder he looked at in the night sky spoke to him of the power and majesty of that God who made it all.

-In Paul’s day the idols that replaced God where often idols made of stone or wood.
-In our world these idols have been replaced by the worship of scientific discovery and human thought and what Christians believe is simply passed off as a form of supertition.
+In Paul’s day, the idols that replaced God where often idols made of stone or wood.
+In our world, these idols have been replaced by the worship of scientific discovery and human thought and what Christians believe is simply passed off as a form of superstition.